shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

    - [deployments/imageManagement/parameters/imageManagement.parameters.json](../deployments/imageManagement/parameters/imageManagement.parameters.json)

-    > [!Important]
+      > [!IMPORTANT]
       > For Zero Trust deployments and other details see [Image Management Parameters](parameters.md#avd-image-management-parameters) for an explanation of all the parameters.

    - [deployments/imageManagement/parameters/public.downloads.parameters.json](../deployments/imageManagement/parameters/public.downloads.parameters.json)

-    > [!Important]
+      > [!IMPORTANT]
       > Copy the correct downloads parameters file for the cloud you are in. (i.e. public.downloads.parameters.json for AzureCloud (commercial/IL2) and AzureUSGovernment (IL4/5), secret for Azure Secret, and topsecret for Azure Top Secret).

 1. Set required parameters and make any optional updates desired in